Moate

-The name An Móta is derived from the term motte-and-bailey, as the Normans built an example of this type of fortification here.
+The town's Irish name, An Móta, is derived from the term motte-and-bailey, as the Normans built an example of this type of fortification here.
 The earthwork is still visible behind the buildings on the main street.

 The town later became an important marketplace and Quaker village.
-It has made the town much more wealthy.
+It made the town more wealthy than equivalent towns in Leinster.
 There are several extant examples of Quaker houses on the main street, which itself is typical of an Irish marketplace.

 Location

 Moate is on the Cloghatanny River, also known as the Moate Stream, which is a tributary of the River Brosna.
 The confluence between the Cloghatanny and Brosna is 7.5 km to the southeast of Moate.

 The town is on the R446 road between Kinnegad and Athlone.
 Before July 2008, this was the N6 road, a national primary route, and Moate was a serious traffic bottleneck.
 The new M6 motorway bypasses the town.

 Amenities

-Moate is a growing town with an amenity and heritage park, a greenway running through the town, golf club, tennis courts, astro turf pitch, a pastoral centre and a community centre.
-There are also many businesses such as supermarkets, petrol stations, a post office, a bike shop, hairdressers, clothes shops, a sports shop, a pharmacy, coffee shops, restaurants, pubs and a hotel.
-Many new building ventures have taken place in recent years, including a complex of apartments and shops at the site of the old Convent of Mercy on Station Road.
+Moate, which doubled in population (from 1,520 to 3,013) between the 2002 and 2022 census, is home to a number of businesses, several supermarkets, a post office, pharmacy, coffee shops, restaurants, pubs and a hotel.
+The area also has an amenity and heritage park, a greenway running through the town, golf club, tennis courts, sports pitch, a pastoral centre and a community centre.